jonathon0301/comp0035-cw-g-team-18/coursework1/tools-techniques.md

 This ultimately led to most of the changes were committed with that account.
 The GitHub account that he registered with the module leader on Moodle was jonathon0301, which is in the team and organization.
 The account that he logged on his IDE was JonathonShi.
 It can be inferred that these two accounts are the same person from user name.
-This statement is used to waive any suspisions on academic misconduct. :pray: Thank you!
+This statement is used to waive any suspicions on academic misconduct. :pray: Thank you!

 ## **Github Source Code Control**